ubikorp/lacking.org/a-little-special/scripts/tt-01-x-man.md

 Hey guys, it's Zelda, and I have fifteen minutes before my next dog-walking appoinment.

-It's just about enough time to play you some of my favorite whistling solos.
+It's just about enough time to play you some of my absolute favorite whistling solos.

 I love whistling, I think it's a sound that goes beyond the human voice into the realm of absolute purity.